sahark92/Inventory-Management/README.md

 # Inventory-Management
-This is a capstone project to demonstrate the how to manage an inventory using C++.
+This is a capstone project to demonstrate how to manage an inventory using C++.